The FDA Admits It Is Over-Reaching

 We need to make a concerted campaign around the lack of logical arguments for this classification of e-Cigarettes and Vaping/ We need to make it clear that the classification of e-Cigarettes and Vaping in this group of products is based on bad and false logic.

-The FDA Admits It Is Over-Reaching by SndChaser, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+The FDA Admits It Is Over-Reaching by SndChaser is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.